Kreijstal/commonjs2esm.js/README.md

 You can limit the exported tables by providing `options.tables` (an array of table names) and customise the WebAssembly loader through `options.locateFile` or `options.moduleLoader` if you need to control where the `sql-wasm.wasm` asset is served from.
+In Node.js the default loader resolves the wasm bundled with the installed `sql.js` package, while browsers fall back to the public CDN unless you override the location.

 ### Environment Detection